 Routine Care Can Reduce Your Risk for Infection

-If there were a way to prevent getting a ticket wouldn’t you want to know?
-We may not be a traffic ticket lawyer, but we know dentistry and can help you.
+We know dentistry and can help you.
 The most effective way to prevent root canal infection is to practice good dental hygiene.
 For lifelong oral health, you should:

 - Brush: Brush your teeth at least twice a day.
 Ideally, you should brush after meals, waiting about half an hour after eating.
 Use a brush with soft bristles and an ADA-approved fluoride toothpaste.